umputun/spot/README.md

 Here are the main differences between the two types of playbooks:

 - The full playbook supports multiple target sets, while the simplified playbook only supports a single target set.
 In other words, the full playbook can execute the same set of commands on multiple environments, with each environment defined as a separate target set.
-The simplified playbook can execute the same set of commands on just one environment.
+The simplified playbook can execute the same set of commands in just one environment.
 - The full playbook supports multiple tasks, while the simplified playbook only supports a single task.
 This means that the full playbook can execute multiple sets of commands, whereas the simplified playbook can only execute one set of commands.
 - The full playbook supports various target types, such as `hosts`, `groups`, and `names`, while the simplified playbook only supports a single type, which is a list of names or host addresses.
 See the [Targets](#targets) section for more details.
 - The simplified playbook does not support task-level `on_error`, `user`, and `ssh_key` fields, while the full playbook does.
 See the [Task details](#tasks-and-commands) section for more information.
-- The simplified playbook also has `target` field (in addition to `targets`) allows to set a single host/name only.
-This is useful when user want to run the playbook on a single host only.
+- The simplified playbook also has `target` field (in addition to `targets`) that allows setting a single host/name only.
+This is useful when users want to run the playbook on a single host only.
 The full playbook does not have this field.

 Both types of playbooks support the remaining fields and options.